snyk-partners/snyk-rhpds/README.md

 #### Review the IAC issues
 For each file checked, Snyk displays a list of vulnerabilities—sorted by severity, where each is detailed as follows:

-<ul>A clear heading line - specifying the issue that has been detected, the severity of that issue and the Snyk Policy Id for that particular issue.
+- A clear heading line - specifying the issue that has been detected, the severity of that issue and the Snyk Policy Id for that particular issue.
-<ul>Location - the property path within the configuration file at which the issue has been identified.
+- Location - the property path within the configuration file at which the issue has been identified.

 For example,
 The path of this issue is specified as...